Like Mike: Plot

+As Calvin is still a minor, Coach Wagner appoints Tracy to be his roommate and mentor, much to Tracy's displeasure.
+Late one night, Tracy falls asleep behind the wheel after mistakenly taking sleeping medication, so Calvin is forced to drive the car back to the hotel to keep Tracy from being suspended for violating curfew.
+While Calvin gets benched for the incident as punishment for "joyriding", Tracy starts warming up to him and the two begin to form a bond.

-Tracy starts to respect Calvin after he gets himself into trouble when making sure that Tracy does not miss his curfew.
-Bittleman signs a contract with the team that all of Calvin's money will go to him until Calvin is eighteen, or adopted.
-When the second option is about to become true, Bittleman grows desperate, steals Calvin's shoes and bets $100,000 against the Knights.
+Bittleman eventually signs a contract with the Knights stating that all of Calvin's money will go to him until Calvin comes of age, or is adopted.
+When the second option is about to become true, a desperate Bittleman steals Calvin's sneakers and bets $100,000 on the Toronto Raptors to beat the Knights.
 After the kids convince Ox and his cohorts that Bittleman is selfish, Ox takes the shoes out of Bittleman's safe.
 The kids head to the arena with Calvin's sneakers.
 Bittleman escapes and sends goons after Calvin in a failed attempt to retrieve the shoes.

-After the 3rd quarter ends with Vince Carter and the Toronto Raptors routing the Knights, 80-59, Calvin makes it back to the arena with the shoes.
-In the fourth and final quarter of the last regular season game, Calvin is put into the game by the coach and the Knights start to make a comeback.
-After a pile on towards the end of the game, Calvin's shoes are ruined with the Knights trailing the Raptors, 103-102.
-Without the shoes, and wanting to be a normal child, Calvin tells the team that, regardless of whether or not the Knights make the playoffs, it will be his last game.
+After the third quarter ends with Vince Carter and the Raptors routing the Knights, 80–59, Calvin makes it back to the arena with the shoes.
+Calvin nearly gets benched for arriving late, but Tracy and the rest of the team convinces Coach Wagner to let Calvin play, and the Knights start to make a comeback.
+After a pile-on towards the end of the game, Calvin's shoes are ruined with the Knights trailing the Raptors, 103–102.
+Without the shoes, and wanting to go back to being a normal kid again, Calvin tells the team that, regardless of whether or not the Knights make the playoffs, this will be his last game.
 In the final play, Calvin manages to pump fake to get Carter to jump and pass the ball to Tracy.
-Tracy makes the game-winning shot at the final buzzer, and the Knights defeat the Raptors, 104-103, to clinch the Knights' first playoff appearance.
+Tracy makes the game-winning shot at the final buzzer, and the Knights defeat the Raptors, 104–103, clinching the Knights' first playoff appearance.

-After going back to his orphanage, Calvin and Murph get adopted by Tracy, and Reg by a different family, though they stay in touch.
-Bittleman, not having the money to pay off the bet, goes into hiding (presumably to either avoid getting killed by his goons, or to avoid getting arrested by the Los Angeles Police Department), and the orphanage is now sponsored by the Knights.
+After going back to the orphanage, Calvin and Murph get adopted by Tracy, and Reg by a different family, though they stay in touch.
+Bittleman, not having the money to pay the bet he made, goes missing (likely to avoid getting killed by the loan sharks for failing to pay, or avoid imprisonment for his treatment towards Calvin and the other orphans), and the orphanage is now sponsored by the Knights.